top of page

 Treatment options include:

-Steroid injection: A corticosteroid injection into the first dorsal compartment is the first-line treatment in most cases and resolves symptoms in the majority of patients.
+• Steroid injection: A corticosteroid injection into the first dorsal compartment is the first-line treatment in most cases and resolves symptoms in the majority of patients.
+This is done under ultrasound guidance to avoid administering steroid to the wrong compartment.

 Mucous cysts are small, fluid-filled cysts that arise from the distal interphalangeal (last) joint of a finger, typically in association with underlying osteoarthritis.
 They appear as a smooth swelling near the base of the fingernail and can occasionally cause grooving of the nail or, if they rupture, an entry point for infection into the joint.